Minimum Time for Contested Divorce in India Explained

 High-value property disputes, child custody issues, and allegations of abuse extend timelines.
 International custody cases or foreign assets further complicate proceedings.

-Uncooperative behavior like requesting repeated adjournments, ignoring court orders, or submitting unnecessary applications delays the process.
+Uncooperative behaviour like requesting repeated adjournments, ignoring court orders, or submitting unnecessary applications delays the process.
 Conversely, cooperation can significantly accelerate proceedings.

 Experienced family law lawyers help navigate court procedures efficiently.
 Poor representation often leads to missed deadlines, procedural errors, and unnecessary delays.